Skip to main content

 "I knew that based on 2023, getting a fresh start in Tampa, I knew that I had put enough stuff on tape.
 I knew that I was a starter, but now I knew that other people viewed it the same way.
 I wasn't worried, but I wanted it to be Tampa.
 I knew the culture and that was a place where I could be myself.
 Genuinely."

-The preseason finale against the Dolphins gave a first glimpse of how Mayfield could be in Coen's scheme.
+The preseason finale against the Dolphins gave a first glimpse of how Mayfield could look in Coen's scheme.
 Mayfield completed 3 of 3 passes for 54 yards and led the first-team offense to a touchdown drive.
 After the first drive, Mayfield's night and preseason was done.

 With the season opener against the Washington Commanders on Sept.
 8, Mayfield knows only results matter in the NFL.

 "Honestly, winning is the most important thing for a quarterback," he said.
 "It doesn't matter how you get it done.
 It doesn't matter what it looks like.
-However, you get that done, however, you get that turned around from where we were at is the most important part."
+However, you get that done, however you get that turned around from where we were at is the most important part."

 Please enable Javascript to view this content